eleda77/eleda77.github.io/docs/vocab_list.md

 **orotund** - (of voice/phrasing) full, round, and imposing; (of writing) pompous or pretentious

+**orrery** - a mechanical model of the solar system used to represent their relative positions and motions

+**osmotic** - connected with the process in plants and animals by which a liquid moves gradually from one part of the body or the plant to another through a membrane

 **ossified** - having turned into bone or bony tissue; having become rigid or fixed in attitude or position

 **ostler** - a man employed to look after the horses of people staying at an inn